mraniki/tt/README.md

 <img width="393" alt="Screenshot 2022-10-25 at 14 44 41" src="https://user-images.githubusercontent.com/8766259/197776314-10219d7f-693f-44df-8efe-a5794bbafe98.png">

  ## toDo
-- formating/handling of response from exchange (bal, opened order, new order)
+- formating/handling of response from exchange (bal, opened order, last closed order)
+- support % of balance for order
+- support testnet via variable
 - formating/handling of error from bot and from exchange api
 - handle 2/multi exchanges
 - Merge with MQL4 version which integrate with MT4 exchanges (reach out if you are interested)